 - Just Ask Us

 This Initiative has funded Chalkboard Project since that project began.
-Previously, MMT supported Oregon Small Schools Initiative until it ended in 2010.
+Previously, Meyer supported Oregon Small Schools Initiative until it ended in 2010.

 The Chalkboard Project is a non-partisan nonprofit working to unite Oregonians to make our K-12 public schools among the nation's best and to create a more informed and engaged public that understands and addresses the tough choices and trade-offs required to build strong schools.